timescale/docs/timescaledb/tutorials/financial-candlestick-tick-data/create-candlestick-aggregates.md

 </highlight>

 ## Create continuous aggregates for candlestick data
 In TimescaleDB, the most efficient way to create candlestick views is to use [continuous aggregates][caggs].
 Continuous aggregates are very similar to PostgreSQL materialized views but with three major advantages.
-First, unlike Materialized Views which recreate all of the data any time the view is refreshed (which causes history to be lost), continuous aggregates only refresh the buckets of aggregated data where the source, raw data has been changed or added.
+First, materialized views recreate all of the data any time the view is refreshed, which causes history to be lost, so continuous aggregates only refresh the buckets of aggregated data where the source, raw data has been changed or added.